pezkuwichain/pezkuwi-sdk/cumulus/docs/overview.md

 ```

 This macro call expects the `Block` and `Executive` type.
 It generates the `validate_block` function
-that is expected by Polkadot to validate the state transition.
+that is expected by Pezkuwi to validate the state transition.

 When compiling a runtime that uses Cumulus, a WASM binary is generated that contains the *full* code
 of the Parachain runtime plus the `validate_block` functionality.
 This binary is required to